keelbismark/qr-redirect-system/README.md

 4.  **Set up the database:**

-    Execute the SQL schema located in `schema.sql` (and potentially `schema-v2.sql` depending on which one is intended for use) to create the necessary database tables.
+    Execute the SQL schema located in `schema-v2.sql` to create the necessary database tables.
 Use a database client (like MySQL Workbench, pgAdmin, or similar) to connect to your database and run the script.

 5.  **Start the application:**